 As the irrepressible Dermot so eloquently likes to put it: “If you can’t have a good laugh at yourself – then you’re just a miserable old sod!”

-Off the top of my head there’s kale, pomegranates, avocados (the smashing of) and the phenomena known as “keen-wah” ie: quinoa – just to name a few that appear to be causing angst among my Over 70’s mob.
+Off the top of my head there’s kale, pomegranates, avocados (the smashing of) and the phenomena known as “keen-wah” just to name a few that appear to be causing angst among my sceptical over 80’s mob.

 Advised by their GPs or concerned family members (and splashed all over the lifestyle mags)… that these peculiar so-called ‘Superfoods’ are packed full of disease-fighting goodies.
 And that by consuming these natural beauties, elders decrease the probability of developing chronic illness, rehabilitate faster if they do, and subsequently, increase their chances of living forever.